Fill up on these five foods for maximum R.O.C. (Return on Consumption)

 Have you ever eaten something and then glanced at the nutrition facts on the back of the container and gasped at the calorie count?
 Some foods pack on the kcals, making you want to savor every single tiny bite so that you don't overdo it or scrape your tongue if you didn't even like the taste.
 You want to eat foods that you can confidently say are "worth it," right?

 Remember that calories do not mean everything.
 For example, some high calorie foods contain gobs of nutrients, making them absolutely worth the extra calories.
-You can fill up on these five foods without having to feel guilty in the slightest.
+You can fill up on the following five foods without having to feel guilty in the slightest.

 In general, the nut family runs high in calories.
-Almonds, specifically, are high in fat, which bump their calorie count up.
+Almonds (linked below) are high in fat, which bump their calorie count up.
 But these are the healthy fats that actually pump your brain and heart with the nutrients needed to sustain you and, ironically, help you lose weight.
 They contain protein, fiber, and antioxidants as well, so a handful or almonds or a scoop of almond butter will fill you up and leave you feeling full longer.

 Almonds can work as a perfect morning snack by themselves or a topper on an afternoon salad, smoothie, or stir-fry.